Kristin M. MadisonProfessor of Law and Health Sciences

 Boston, MA 02115

 Professor Madison holds a joint appointment in the School of Law and the Bouvé College of Health Sciences.
-Her primary research is in the areas of health economics, health law and health policy.
+Her primary research is in the areas of health law, health policy and health economics.

 After receiving her undergraduate degree from the University of California at Berkeley, Professor Madison worked for two years as a research assistant with the health care consulting firm now known as the Lewin Group.
 She then received a JD from Yale Law School and a PhD in economics from Stanford University before joining the faculty of the University of Pennsylvania Law School in 2001.
 She joined the Northeastern faculty in 2011.